Falmouth

 - If you do not have an ID you WILL NOT be given your race packet.
 (USA Triathlon regulation)

-- If you are not a current USA Triathlon member, you must buy a one-day license.
+- If you are not a current USA Triathlon member, you must buy a one-day license (Individual or Relay).
 Save yourself hassle race morning, purchase (or renew) your membership PRIOR to picking up your race materials.
 Read and follow the instructions in the “USA Triathlon Regulations” section of this guide.

 Obtaining your race materials: